 Note: Any PHP changes should be done without Polyscripting turned on, and scrambled after (i.e. plugins).

 Of course, this is a starting point.
 You can still customize and configure your WordPress site and MySQL database.
-Feel free to play around, add to the functionality and leave us thoughts and feedback on the public Polyscripted WordPress repo or the polyscripted-php repo.
+Polyscripting for PHP is source-available and free for non-commercial use.
+Feel free to leave us thoughts and feedback on the Polyscripted WordPress repo or the polyscripted-php repo.

 The reason we chose PHP to be the first Polyscripted language was largely due to WordPress and other content management’s sites popularity.
 PHP has a far reach across the web, with millions of users accessing websites that use it every day.
 There are web developers, programmers, bloggers, and companies currently relying on the language to run and protect their websites and to interact with their databases.
 Regardless of criticism or blaring security vulnerabilities, PHP is a frequently used and vulnerable server-side language.
 This was the perfect place to start to show the potential and power of Polyscripting.
 A WordPress site that uses Polyscripted PHP is protected against Code Injection, regardless of the specific vulnerability that allows code to be injected.